 October 9, 2020

-Despite a host of pandemic-related challenges, the transportation and logistics industry has largely thrived in 2020.
-Rapid changes in consumer habits have fueled industry growth, and an M&A uptick is sure to follow.
+Despite a host of pandemic-related challenges, the transportation and logistics industry has largely thrived.
+Rapid changes in consumer habits fueled industry growth, and an M&A uptick is sure to follow.
 But these sales could be complicated by overlooked tax liabilities.

-Many of these companies – especially those with large fleets – utilize accelerated depreciation.
+Companies with large fleets and other major capital assets often utilize accelerated depreciation.
 Under this accounting method, assets lose book value faster than in traditional, straight-line accounting.
 This generally allows for greater tax deductions in assets’ earlier years.

 These taxable income reductions can help growing firms expand their equipment base.
 But this depreciation strategy must be reconciled at the completion of a third-party transaction.